 The main institution allocating grants for Lithuanian artists is the Lithuanian Council for Culture.
 The Council awards two kinds of grants: individual and educational grants.
-Individual grants are awarded to support individual artistic activities of culture or art creators, they amount to 600 EUR per month and may be awarded for a maximum of 2 years.
-Education grants are awarded for improving the professional skills of culture or art creators, in particular, for participating in traineeship programmes, courses, conferences, symposiums and other activities for building up professional skills.
-Education grants may also be used for covering the costs of creative residency or master classes.
-The grant amount to 3 600 EUR and may be awarded for a maximum of 6 months.
+Individual grants are awarded to support individual artistic activities of culture or art creators in the amount of 600 EUR per month and may be awarded for a maximum of 2 years.
+Education grants are awarded for improving the professional skills of culture or art creators, in particular for participating in traineeship programmes, courses, conferences, symposiums and other activities for building up professional skills.
+Education grants may also be used for covering the costs of creative residencies or master classes.
+The grants amount to 3 600 EUR and may be awarded for a maximum of 6 months.

 |Forms of art||Number of grants distributed||Amount allocated in EUR|